 Details of the policy governing the release of new estimates are available from the Media Relations Office.
-A list of those given pre-publication access to the contents of this release is available below.
+A list of those given pre-publication access (34.2 Kb Pdf) is available on the ONS website.

 Details of the policy governing the release of new data are available by visiting www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html or from the Media Relations Office email: email@example.com